google/shaderc-rs/README.md

 1. Building from source, if option `--features build-from-source` is used.
-2. If the SHADERC_LIB_DIR environment variable is set to `/path/to/shaderc/libs/`, `/path/to/shaderc/libs/` will be searched for static and dynamic libs.
+2. If the SHADERC_LIB_DIR environment variable is set to `/path/to/shaderc/libs/`, `/path/to/shaderc/libs/` will be searched for static or dynamic libs.
-3. On Linux, `/usr/lib/` will be searched for static and dynamic libs if the SHADERC_LIB_DIR is not setted
+3. On Linux, `/usr/lib/` will be searched for static and dynamic libs if the `SHADERC_LIB_DIR` is not set.
 4. Building from source, if library detection failed.

 Building from Source